 You get 2 lives each, then the players split 10 continues (2 lives per continue).
-It is kinda annoying having to take continues all the time instead of just having more lives per continue but it’s not a big deal.
+It is kind of annoying having to take continues all the time instead of just having more lives per continue but it’s not a big deal.
 It must have taken us over 30 runs to beat this one.
 Often we just reset the SNES because we knew that we had lost too many lives to continue.
 Like for example if we lost a life in the first stage we just started the game over.
 Same if we lost 2 or 3 lives in the second stage.

 Still, for some odd reason, we had the time of our lives in every one of those runs!
 The games’ flow, fun combat, fun music and the bosses that never made us particularly frustrated kept us entertained and engaged the whole time.
 The game is very difficult, but at the same time, it is not because of some broken reason.
 It just takes skill and persistence.
 That persistence pays off because clearing this game was such a glorious moment for us.
 It was so fun and so rewarding.

 One fun thing about this game is that for killing and collecting treasure you get points when you get enough points you level up and go to full health.
 As you level up your character get more armor and bigger weapons generally making them look more badass.
 The timing on when you level up is also important because you want to level up at a critical time to get your health back which makes for some heart beating moments when you are hanging by a thread trying to collect those last points to level up.

 So the game has a bit of an RPG element to it, and you can even ride a horse!
 Horse riding is not the greatest feature of this game but it makes you a lot more powerful and harder to hit, with a new set of moves.
 But really there are actually very few horses around to ride so it is not that important.